 They’re able to withstand periods of drought, but their growth might become stunted as a result.

-Oversaturated water may lead to root rot, and will prove fatal during winter months.
+Oversaturated water may lead to root rot, and will prove fatal during the winter months.

 You may use either controlled-release or water-soluble fertilizer, however, water-soluble mixtures should include between 100 and 150 parts per million of nitrogen.